CSA-FEDERATE/Proposed-BuildingBlocks/README.md

 # Proposed-BuildingBlocks

-Landing page for all proposed building blocks; use the README to navigate through all the Building Blocks
+Landing page for all proposed building blocks; use the README to navigate through all the Building Blocks.

+New BB should be implemented using the [BB_Template](/utils/BB_Template.md).

 ***